aknackiron/testdroid-documentation/calabash/getting-started/index.md

 ---
 layout: default
-title: Using Calabash on Testdroid Cloud
+title: Using Calabash on Bitbar Testing
 ---